Developer Documentation

 Local Environment

-By installing the package in development mode, one doesn’t need to re-install package usanred in conda environment usansred after every change to the source code.
+By installing the package in development mode, one doesn’t need to re-install package usanred in pixi environment usansred after every change to the source code.

 pre-commit Hooks